tlevine/www.thomaslevine.com/content/!/big-data-ergonomics/index.md

 * The data would have few columns to keep things simple.
 * The study would be an experiment rather than an observational study.
-* I would run the initial study on a small group of people (like maybe just me), but it would have to be easy and cost-effective to run it across many people.
+* I would run the initial study on a small group of people (like maybe just me), but it would have to be easy and inexpensive to run it across many people.
 * The study would address a topic that isn't addressed well by the more typical small-data ergonomics studies.